 - No actual updates in free version, only scan

-- As if that was not enough – restrict the user to only 10 driver downloads per month
+- Restrict the user to only 10 driver downloads per month

 - Cannot perform a bulk download of drivers